davenquinn/xenoliths/paper/text/chapters/01-introduction.md

-far-displaced crystalline nappes, derived from the southern California segment of the Late Cretaceous magmatic arc and lying tectonically above Franciscan-affinity accretionary complex rocks in the central California coastal area [@Hall1991;@Barth2003;@Kidder2006;@Ducea2009;@Chapman2012;@Hall2013].
-The Crystal Knob xenolith locality lies along the western margin of Salinia, adjacent to the Nacimiento fault [@fig:context], a polyphase structural zone which, in its original geometry, constituted the local structural base of the Salinian crystalline nappe sequence [@Hall2013].
+far-displaced crystalline nappes, derived from the southern California segment of the Late Cretaceous magmatic arc and lying tectonically above Franciscan-affinity accretionary complex rocks in the central California coastal area [@Hall1991; @Barth2003; @Kidder2006; @Ducea2009; @Chapman2012;
+@Hall2013].
+The Crystal Knob xenolith locality lies along the western margin of Salinia, adjacent to the Nacimiento fault [@fig:context], a polyphase shear zone which, in its original geometry, constituted the local structural base of the Salinian crystalline nappe sequence [@Hall2013].
 In this setting, the Crystal Knob xenolith suite samples the uppermost mantle that has been constructed beneath both the Franciscan accretionary complex and its local veneer of Salinia crystalline nappes.

 ## Regional tectonic setting and previous mantle xenolith studies

-The SW North American Cordillera hosts many xenolith localities, at which upper mantle-lower crustal rock fragments were entrained in mainly late Cenozoic volcanic eruptions.
+The southwest North American Cordillera hosts many xenolith localities, at which upper mantle-lower crustal rock fragments were entrained in mainly late Cenozoic volcanic eruptions.
 Early studies of a number of these xenolith suites focused on the systematizing of petrographic features and classifying samples into textural groups [e.g. @Nixon1987; @Wilshire1988].
 Subsequent application of modern geochemical and petrogenetic techniques has led to the recognition of distinct regional mantle lithosphere domains consisting of Precambrian crustal root, Cretaceous arc mantle wedge, underplated Farallon plate nappes, and late Cenozoic shallow convective asthenosphere [e.g. @Galer1989;
 @Livaccari1993; @Alibert1994; @Beard1995; @Ducea1998a; @Jove1998; @Lee2001;
 @Usui2003; @Luffi2009].